 A cooperative is a not-for-profit business that is owned by the people who buy its products or use its services.
-Co-op businesses offer just about any service under the sun: grocery, day care, housing, agriculture, even funerals.
+Cooperatives offer just about any service under the sun, from day care to utilities to agriculture.

-Electric cooperatives are unique even among cooperatives because of their local nature.
+Cooperatives that provide electric service are especially unique because of their local nature.
 Each electric cooperative in the U.S. is locally owned and democratically controlled by the consumers – we call them “members” – it serves.
-We’re still not-for-profit, which means we operate at cost and have no need to increase rates or fees for anything other than to maintain or improve your service.

 Our members elect a board of trustees that oversees all of our operations, makes key financial decisions, and ensures that we are always working in our members’ best interests.
 Because we are a not-for-profit organization, we operate at cost, and only charge the amount that is necessary to provide excellent service to our members.